fortunejs/fortune/README.md

 ## Motivation

-The goal is to provide an integrated system for automating data manipulation given a set of models that conform to [some limitations](https://github.com/fortunejs/fortune/blob/rewrite/lib/index.js#L113).
-Fortune provides generic features of web applications, or *skins around databases* if you're a hater.
+Fortune provides generic features ([CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete)) intended to be used in web applications, or *skins around databases* if you're a hater.
+The goal is to provide a system for automating data manipulation given a set of models that conform to [some limitations](https://github.com/fortunejs/fortune/blob/rewrite/lib/index.js#L113).
 It is intended to be used standalone or composed within Node.js web frameworks (Koa, Express, Hapi, etc).

 ## Key Concepts

-- The **dispatcher** controls the flow of a request through middleware functions that mutate state.
+- Stateless request and response model.
-- There are two components that are interchangeable: the **adapter** and the **serializer**.
+- Two interchangeable components: the **adapter** and the **serializer**.
 Adapters interact with data storage, and serializers parse requests and render responses.
-- Networking is optional, and may be handled by serializers.
+- Networking is optional, may be handled by serializers.

 ## Example

-Here is how to get started:
+Here is how to get started, including a web server implementation:

 ```js
 import fortune from 'fortune'